rbngtm1/AWS_Exam/part II.md

   **How should AWS Cloudfront be configured to deliver cache data in the correct language?**
    * Based on query string parameter
+#### A Solution Architect is designing a shared service for hosting containers from several customers on Amazon ECS.
+These containers will use several AWS service.
+A container from one customer should not be able to access data from another customer.
+Which of the below solutions should the architect use to meet these requirements?
+  * IAM roles for tasks
+    * With IAM roles for Amazon ECS tasks, you can specify an IAM role to be used by the containers in a task.
+Applications are required to sign their AWS API requests with AWS credentials, and this feature provides a strategy to manage credentials for your application's use.
+This is similar to how Amazon EC2 instance profiles provide credentials to EC2 instances.